Flag of the Czech Republic: Czechoslovakia

+Design contest (1918–1920)

 Dimensions

 The blazon of this flag is per pall fesswise Argent, Azure, and Gules.
 The flag is formed from an isosceles triangle that extends halfway along the rectangle (a common mistake is to draw it shorter) and two bands: one white and one red.
-The most similar foreign flag is the flag of the Philippines but the latter has dimensions 1:2, the three colors permuted, and additional golden-yellow symbols added on it.
+The most similar foreign flag is the flag of the Philippines but the latter has dimensions 1:2, the three colours permuted, and additional golden-yellow symbols added on it.

-Flag colors
+Flag colours

+Czech law does not prescribe specific shades for the colours used in the national flag.
+The 1993 legislation refers only to the colours white, red, and blue, without providing detailed specifications regarding their exact tones.
+However, the law includes an annex featuring an illustration of the flag that employs saturated and rich versions of each colour.

-Presidential standard
+Presidential flag

-Another Czech official symbol is the standard of the president of the Czech Republic.
+Another Czech official symbol is the flag of the president of the Czech Republic.
 It was first introduced in 1918 for the president of Czechoslovakia.
 The current version, which was designed by heraldist Jiří Louda, was adopted upon the creation of an independent Czech Republic in 1993.